30-Year-Old Safety – Free Agent

 Kenny Phillips Contract Information:

-Released by the Eagles in August of 2013.
+Released by the Saints in October of 2015.

 To instantly reveal our fantasy analysis of every player – including Kenny Phillips – simply subscribe now.